 If you want to do more for wildlife, why not build a wildlife-friendly garden?
 Kick things off by letting some of your lawn grow, you’ll see wildflowers and butterflies in no time.
 Or, if you’re struggling for outdoor space, make time to put up a bird box.
 Birds are an important part of your garden’s ecosystem and will help every form of garden wildlife to thrive.

-The only drink in the world where all countries drink it while their people discuss all sorts of life matters.
+Coffee is consumed while people discuss all sorts of life and business matters.
 Drinking coffee is social event now, hundreds of stories, plans or plots have been made.
+Over a cup of coffee, business matters are resolved.
 UK has developed this culture from 2005 onwards.

 There are two main massively commerial varieties, Robusta and Arabica, and several countries around the world from Costa Rica to Brasil, Vietnam to Ethiopia and from Kenya to Indonesia